Roger-Aguiar/date_manipulator/out/src/README.md

 Instructions:

+First of all, create a package.json: npm init -y

+Install the package:
-First of all, install the package: npm i --save-dev date_operations_manipulator2
+npm i --save-dev date_operations_manipulator2

+Run the following command:
+npm install @types/node --save-dev

 NOTE: You can just copy and paste the following codes to see how each one works.